 It is Friday or Sunday every day.

 There’s riders of course: bills, car loans and mortgages won’t remain in aspic until your business becomes successful.
-You have to have financial security from a permanent wage – which I have from my wife – and her support has allowed me to build successful businesses: Get Pro Copy and 321 Websites with my mate and business partner, Paul.
+You have to have financial security from a permanent wage – which I have from my wife – and her support has allowed me to build a successful business.

 I’d like my wife to be part of the business too and experience the joys and freedoms of working from home – but it’s not possible yet.
 It will be soon though.

 Here’s a clue.

 I remember when I used to teach English.